hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

 resolution path DNSSEC validation is in use, potentially at an end-device (phone, laptop, etc), a CPE, or at an ISP's resolver.

+## Requirements notation

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{?RFC2119}}

 # Analysis of choices

 ## Assumptions